 The probability that we’ll make a claim on our health insurance therefore increases along with our age.
 The older we get, the higher our monthly health insurance premiums are likely to become – whichever provider we’ve chosen.

-The trick to keeping your private healthcare costs down as time goes on is to choose the best policy for your individual needs, and never assume that you can’t switch providers without losing cover for pre-existing conditions.
+The trick to keeping your private medical insurance costs down as time goes on is to choose the best policy for your individual needs, and never assume that you can’t switch providers without losing cover for pre-existing conditions.

-There isn’t a single best health insurance policy for all over 50s; the pros and cons of each policy depend on your personal circumstances, so talk through your options with an unbiased health insurance adviser before you commit to anything.
+There isn’t a single best private medical insurance for over 50s; the pros and cons of each policy depend on your personal circumstances, so talk through your options with an unbiased health insurance adviser before you commit to anything.

-A consultation should cost you nothing, and because the options are so diverse – and “best value” is so dependent on the individual’s health and age – it’s impossible to encode everyone’s best option into an impersonal online comparison.
+Working with a health insurance broker should cost you nothing, and because the options are so diverse – and “best value” is so dependent on the individual’s health and age – it’s impossible to encode everyone’s best option into an impersonal online medical insurance comparison.

 Ways to minimise any increase in health insurance premiums